Sentieon/segdup-caller/doc/CFH.md

 - **Rare complex rearrangements**: Unusual structural variants beyond simple CNVs may require manual review
 - **Small variants in homologous regions**: Variants in >99% identical segments may be challenging to phase
 - **Novel fusion genes**: CFH::CFHR or CFHR::CFHR fusion genes from non-allelic homologous recombination may not be fully characterized
-- **Clinical interpretation**: CNV clinical significance is context-dependent and evolving

 ## CFH-Specific Resources